-Roozenburg and Eekels [46] have identified a method for making a design specification.
+Roozenburg and Eekels [48] have identified a method for making a design specification.
 The method consists of three phases that are:

 - listing objectives

-- analyzing of objectives
+- analysing of objectives

 - editing objectives

-In order to achieve a complete collection of objectives and to minimize the chances of missing relevant objectives, they referred to a checklist comprised of three major elements that were: the stakeholder, the aspects and the product life cycle.
+In order to achieve a complete collection of objectives and to minimise the chances of missing relevant objectives, they referred to a checklist comprised of three major elements that were: the stakeholder, the aspects and the product life cycle.

-Therefore, to imagine the solution, while deriving requirements, could be a good technique for specifying requirements, but ideally it should be stated as a solution-neutral statement in a specification to avoid bias.
+Therefore, to imagine the solution, while deriving requirements, could be a good technique for specifying requirements, but ideally it should be stated as a solutionneutral statement in a specification to avoid bias.
 Even though the solution is requested by the customer, design engineers need to investigate the reasons behind this solution preference before the decision to include it in the specification is made.

-There is also a trade-off between the level of detail in the specification and the speed of the development as shown in [94].
+There is also a trade-off between the level of detail in the specification and the speed of the development as shown in [100].
 Although focusing on software development this may also apply to the full system specification.

-6.2 Requirement and Specification processes
+5.2 Requirement and Specification processes

 Most industries have processes and policy documents for the requirement process.
-The figure below (figure 6.1) is from a Veoneer standard showing the requirement steps as well as the corresponding verification in the typical V process.
+Figure 5.1 is from a Veoneer standard showing the requirement steps as well as the corresponding verification in the typical V process.

-Figure 6.1.
-Visualization of Veoneer requirement process
+Figure 5.1.
+Visualisation of Veoneer requirement process

-Analyzing the detailed process documents, used by Veoneer, shows a conformance with the previously discussed areas of specification and the description of these areas.
-Also the different phases, as describe by Roozenburg and Eekels [46] are covered by the requirement steps called "Elicit and analyse" and "Structure and categorize in System level and below".
+Analysing the detailed process documents, used by Veoneer, shows a conformance with the previously discussed areas of specification and the description of these areas.
+Also the different phases, as described by Roozenburg and Eekels [48] are covered by the requirement steps called "Elicit and analyse" and "Structure and categorise in System level and below".

-As can be seen in Figure 6.1 there is a parallel track, to the requirements path, that describes the architecture at different levels of detail.
+As can be seen in Figure 5.1 there is a parallel track, to the requirements path, that describes the architecture at different levels of detail.
 In the VEDLIOT project, we propose a requirements managing method (see Chapter 3) that combines this into one strict and visual process that will enable us to generate the wanted specification.

-It is obvious from Figure 6.1 that there is a feedback path from each of the verification boxes to the corresponding requirement level.
+It is obvious from Figure 5.1 that there is a feedback path from each of the verification boxes to the corresponding requirement level.
 But there is also a feedback from each lower level, in the requirement and architecture paths to the previous higher level.
 At some point these feedback loops have to stop and this is referred to as "Freeze requirements" in the Veoneer process.

 In the VEDLIOT project we are developing an architectural framework (chapter 3) and requirement method for (dynamically) distributed AI systems.
-This is illustrated in chapter 3 but repeated here (Figure 6.2) for convenience.
+This is illustrated in chapter 3 but repeated here (Figure 5.2) for convenience.